HOT ROD BAITS Bass Series TOURNAMENT REGULATIONS

 ~Points will be awarded as follows:1st place- 20 points, 2nd place- 19 points, 3rd place- 18 points... down to 20th place which will receive 1 point. (any team not weighing a fish will receive 3 less points than the last finisher)

-~The team with the highest point total will get the extra bonus money and plaques, Runner-Up will receive extra bonus money also. ($500/$250)
+~The team with the highest point total will get TOY bonus money and plaques, 2nd and 3rd will receive TOY bonus money also.

-~If teams do not/can not abide by the "one substitute rule", they may fish events, however all monies and points earned will be reduced by 25%.
-Example: Joe can't fish in June and can't fish in August, Johnny can get a sub in August but will be penalized. (that money will be placed into the Team of the Year Pot and paid out to possibly 3 or 4 teams)
+~If teams do not/cannot abide by the "one substitute rule", they may fish events, however all monies and points earned will be reduced by 25%.
+Example: Joe can't fish event #2 and can't fish Event #3, Johnny can get a sub in Event #3 but will be penalized. (that money will be placed into the Team of the Year Pot and paid out to possibly 3 or 4 teams)

 ***Any rule that is not covered on this rules sheet will be at the discretion of the tournament committee.
 The tournament committee members may or may not fish in the events.
 Any boat breaking any of the above rules or are ticketed by the Iowa/Minnesota/Wisconsin/Missouri DNR or authorities may be disqualified from the event and all future events held by this organization.
 Hot Rod Baits, Hot Rod Baits Bass Series and any person, including the owner is not liable for accidents/injury caused by these events.***